Trucak/EncryptAndDecryptFiles/README.md

 You will be prompted to enter the file path for the file you want to encrypt.
 Once you enter the path, the file will be encrypted and saved to a new file with the "_encrypted" suffix added to the original file name.
 #### generate_key()

-This function generates a new Fernet encryption key and saves it to a file called key.txt.
+This function generates a new Fernet encryption key and saves it to a file with a sequential number appended to the file name, e.g., "key1.txt", "key2.txt", and so on.
 The function returns the encryption key as a Fernet object.

 #### write_key_to_file(key)